neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 ## Legacy Api Support
 The Legacy API is the API which was originally provided by the Passwords App in versions prior to 2018.1.
 This API is used by many clients for passwords and therefore still available.
-However the APi does not support client side encryption or safe server side encryption.
+However the API does not support client side encryption or safe server side encryption.
 It is also makes the application slower and does not strictly enforce HTTPS.

 #### Enable Legacy API